khushbu311/aiagent/README.md

 ## API Integration

-The system uses OpenAI's GPT-3.5-turbo for natural language processing.
+The system uses GROQ's GPT-3.5-turbo for natural language processing.
 Make sure to:
-1. Get an OpenAI API key
+- Sign up and obtain an API key from https://console.groq.com
-2. Set appropriate usage limits
-3. Monitor API costs
+- Use the llama3-70b-8192 model for optimized inference performance
+- Integrate using the Groq-compatible OpenAI-style API endpoint
+- Monitor latency, throughput, and usage from the Groq console

 ## Testing